KoenLBekx/laconic/README.md

 Laconic doesn't know about time zones: all hour, minute or second values derived from this number of seconds express Universal Time.

-The `c§utc` operation returns the number of seconds elapsed since the start of the Unix Epoch, as reported by your system.
+The `c#utc` operation returns the number of seconds elapsed since the start of the Unix Epoch, as reported by your system.

-Several other operations convert that number of seconds to a date, or hour, minute and seconds-in-minute values - see the `o§time...` operations in the *Named operations list* section.
+Several other operations convert that number of seconds to a date, or hour, minute and seconds-in-minute values - see the `o#time...` operations in the *Named operations list* section.

 ## Comments